Sikkim: Indian protectorate

-Prior to Indian independence, Jawaharlal Nehru, as the Vice President of the Executive Council, pushed through a resolution in the Indian Constituent Assembly to the effect that Sikkim and Bhutan, as Himalayan states, were not 'Indian states' and their future should be negotiated separately.
+Prior to Indian independence, Jawaharlal Nehru, as the Vice-President of the Executive Council, pushed through a resolution in the Indian Constituent Assembly to the effect that Sikkim and Bhutan, as Himalayan states, were not 'Indian states' and their future should be negotiated separately.
 A standstill agreement was signed in February 1948.

 Meanwhile, Indian independence and its move to democracy spurred a fledgling political movement in Sikkim, giving rise to the formation of Sikkim State Congress (SSC), a pro-accession political party.
 The party sent a plate of demands to the palace, including a demand for accession to India.
 The palace attempted to defuse the movement by appointing three secretaries from the SSC to the government and sponsoring a counter-movement in the name of Sikkim National Party, which opposed accession to India.

-The demand for responsible government continued and the SSC launched a civil disobedience movement.
+The demand for responsible government continued, and the SSC launched a civil disobedience movement.
 The Chogyal Palden Thondup Namgyal asked India for help in quelling the movement, which was offered in the form of a small military police force and an Indian Dewan.
 In 1950, a treaty was agreed between India and Sikkim which gave Sikkim the status of an Indian protectorate.
 Sikkim came under the suzerainty of India, which controlled its external affairs, defence, diplomacy and communications.
 In other respects, Sikkim retained administrative autonomy.

 A state council was established in 1953 to allow for constitutional government under the Chogyal.
-Despite pressures from an India "bent on annexation", Chogyal Palden Thondup Namgyal was able to preserve autonomy and shape a "model Asian state" where the literacy rate and per capita income were twice as high as neighbouring Nepal, Bhutan and India.
+Chogyal Palden Thondup Namgyal was able to preserve autonomy and shape a "model Asian state" where the literacy rate and per capita income were twice as high as neighbouring Nepal, Bhutan and India.
 Meanwhile, the Sikkim National Congress demanded fresh elections and greater representation for Nepalis in Sikkim.
 People marched on the palace against the monarchy.
-In 1973, anti-royalist riots took place in front of the Chogyal's palace.
+In 1973, anti-royalist agitations took place, which needed to be quelled using Indian security forces.

 Merger and statehood

-In 1975, the Prime Minister of Sikkim appealed to the Indian Parliament for Sikkim to become a state of India.
+In 1975, the Prime Minister of Sikkim Kazi Lhendup Dorjee, appealed to the Indian Prime Minister, Indira Gandhi for Sikkim to become a state of India.
 In April of that year, the Indian Army took over the city of Gangtok and disarmed the Chogyal's palace guards.
 Thereafter, a referendum was held in which 97.5 per cent of voters supported abolishing the monarchy, effectively approving union with India.
 India is said to have stationed 20,000–40,000 troops in a country of only 200,000 during the referendum.
 On 16 May 1975, Sikkim became the 22nd state of the Indian Union, and the monarchy was abolished.
 To enable the incorporation of the new state, the Indian Parliament amended the Indian Constitution.
 First, the 35th Amendment laid down a set of conditions that made Sikkim an "Associate State", a special designation not used by any other state.
 A month later, the 36th Amendment repealed the 35th Amendment, and made Sikkim a full state, adding its name to the First Schedule of the Constitution.